bcw222/chromium-website/site/chromium-os/index.md

 ### Source code

 *   First time?
-Use the [Chromium OS Quick Start Guide](/chromium-os/quick-start-guide)
+Use the [ChromiumOS Quick Start Guide](/chromium-os/quick-start-guide)
-*   Read the [Chromium OS Developer Guide](https://chromium.googlesource.com/chromiumos/docs/+/HEAD/developer_guide.md) to learn how to build the source
+*   Read the [ChromiumOS Developer Guide](https://chromium.googlesource.com/chromiumos/docs/+/HEAD/developer_guide.md)
+            to learn how to build the source
 *   [Overview](/chromium-os/developer-guide/directory-structure) of the